hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RouterGuide.md

 ### RequestContext transformation

 The `RequestContext` can be transformed for the routes in a route group.
-The `RequestContext` you are converting to needs to confrom to ``ChildRequestContext``.
-This requires a parent context ie the `RequestContext` you are converting from and an ``ChildRequestContext/init(context:)`` function to perform the conversion.
+The `RequestContext` you are converting to needs to conform to ``ChildRequestContext``.
+This requires a parent context ie the `RequestContext` you are converting from and a ``ChildRequestContext/init(context:)`` function to perform the conversion.

 ```swift
 struct MyNewRequestContext: ChildRequestContext {